 Forest fragmentation, urban, and suburban development in forested areas can have impacts on Wood Thrush breeding.
-To ensure no impacts to Wood Thrush occur from the proposed development, a 5 m buffer has been proposed on the woodlands, and a 30 m buffer has been proposed on the woodlands on the Subject Property.
+To ensure no impacts to Wood Thrush occur from the proposed development, a 10 m and 15 m buffer has been proposed on the woodlands, and a 30 m buffer has been proposed on the woodled wetlands on the Subject Property.